email linkedin

 Drivers and Policies

 Table 1.
-Ratio of New and Renewable Energy Fuel Blending Ratio to Transportation Fuel
+Ratio of New and Renewable Energy Fuel Blending to Transportation Fuela

-Note: To determine the compulsory blending amount by year, multiply the compulsory blending ratio by year times the domestic sales volume of transportation fuel, including mixed renewable energy fuels.
+a To determine the compulsory blending amount by year, multiply the compulsory blending ratio by year by the domestic sales volume of transportation fuel, including mixed renewable energy fuels.

 Advanced Motor Fuels Statistics

-Table 2 shows the number and ratio of vehicles registered in Korea by year and by fuel from 2014 to 2021.
+Table 2 lists the number and ratio of vehicles registered in Korea by year and fuel type from 2016 to 2023.

 Research and Demonstration Focus